AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 # Edge caching

 API Mesh for Adobe App Builder supports edge caching for users who provide their own content delivery network (CDN), such as Fastly.
-Edge caching allows you to improve website load times and reduce consumption costs associated with bandwidth.
+Edge caching helps to improve website load times and reduces consumption costs associated with bandwidth.

 ## Cache-control headers

-CDN's use cache-control headers to determine how your information is cached.
+A CDN's cache-control headers determine how queried information is cached.

-Every time you use a browser or a GET request to access a url, the site's response headers typically include a `cache-control` header, which determines how long the site will allow its data to be cached.
+When a browser or a GET request accesses a URL, the site's response headers typically include a `cache-control` header, which determines how long the site will allow its data to be cached.
 For example, a website could have the following response header:

 ```html
 cache-control: max-age=0